-Wellbutrin is the popular brand name for bupropion, a drug used to treat depression.
-It belongs to the SNRI class of antidepressants, which moderates the level and activity of the dopamine, neurotransmitters, and norepinephrine.
-Except for its ability to treat the symptoms of MDD, Wellbutrin and ADHD treatment are also closely related to each other.
-While it is a commonly used medication, several individuals have indicated Wellbutrin hair loss as an adverse reaction during the treatment process.
+Wellbutrin is a popular brand name for Bupropion and its primary use is for the treatment of depression.
+It belongs to the NDRI class of antidepressants, which moderates the level and activity of the neurotransmitters dopamine and norepinephrine.
+Except for its ability to treat the symptoms of Major Depressive Disorder (MDD), Wellbutrin for ADHD treatment is also closely related to each other.
+While it is a commonly used medication, some individuals may indicate Wellbutrin hair loss as an Bupropion adverse effect during the treatment process.
 According to the FDA, 1 out of 100 patients who use this drug experiences hair loss.
 In this article, information about the causes, treatment, and prevention of Wellbutrin hair loss will be provided.

-What Should Patients Do If Wellbutrin Hair Loss Happens To Them?
+What Should Patients Do If Bupropion Hair Loss Happens To Them?

-- Deficiency of iron also be the reason.
+- The deficiency of iron can also be the reason.
 So, the individual can make changes to diet and start to take iron-based foods.

 - Try to decrease the daily stress level.
 According to some medical doctors from Germany, stress is associated with alopecia.
 Go for counseling support for stress and depression management.

-- Consult a physician and get therapy or medical solution to stop Telogen Effluvium.
+- Consult a physician and get therapy or medical help to stop alopecia.

 - Avoid heat styling treatments to prevent further loss.